-Everything to know about Texans cheerleader tryouts
+Everything you need to know about Texans cheerleader tryouts

 Requirements:

-*Must be 18 years of age by April 2.
-There is no maximum age limit.
+*Must be 18 years of age by April 13 (no exceptions); there is no maximum age limit.

 *Must have a high school diploma or G.E.D.